huggingface/Google-Cloud-Containers/examples/gke/tgi-deployment/tgi-deployment.md

 * `deployment.yaml`: contains the deployment details of the pod including the reference to the Hugging Face LLM DLC setting the `MODEL_ID` to `meta-llama/Meta-Llama-3-8B-Instruct`.
 * `service.yaml`: contains the service details of the pod, exposing the port 80 for the TGI service.
-* `ingress.yaml`: contains the ingress details of the pod, exposing the service to the external world so that it can be accessed via the ingress IP.
+* (optional) `ingress.yaml`: contains the ingress details of the pod, exposing the service to the external world so that it can be accessed via the ingress IP.

 ```bash
 kubectl apply -f configs/